Kabir Bedi: Early life and education

-Kabir Bedi was born in Lahore in the Punjab Province of British India (now in Punjab, Pakistan) on 16 January 1946 into a Punjabi Khatri Sikh family of the Bedi clan that had devoted itself to India's fight for independence from British colonial rule.
-He was one of three children.
-His father, Baba Pyare Lal Singh Bedi, was an author and philosopher.
-His mother, Freda Bedi, was a British woman born in Derby, England, who became famous as the first Western woman to take ordination in Tibetan Buddhism.
-He was educated at Sherwood College, Nainital, Uttarakhand, and St. Stephen's College, Delhi.
+Kabir Bedi was born in Lahore in the Punjab Province of British India (now in Punjab, Pakistan) on 16 January 1946.
+His father, Baba Pyare Lal Singh Bedi, was a Punjabi Sikh author, philosopher and a direct descendent of Guru Nanak.
+His mother, Freda Bedi, was an English woman born in Derby, who became famous as the first Western woman to take ordination in Tibetan Buddhism.
+He was educated at Sherwood College in Nainital, Uttarakhand, and St. Stephen's College in Delhi.

 Career

 Bedi began his career in Indian theatre and then moved on to Hindi films.
 He remains one of the first international actors from India who started out in Hindi films, worked in Hollywood films and became a star in Europe.

 Stage acting

 As a stage actor, Bedi has performed Shakespeare's Othello as well as portrayed a historical Indian king in Tughlaq, and a self-destructive alcoholic in The Vultures.
 In London he starred in The Far Pavilions, the West End musical adaptation of M. M. Kaye's novel, at the Shaftesbury Theatre.

 In 2011 Bedi played Emperor Shah Jahan in Taj, a play written by John Murrell, a Canadian playwright for the Luminato Festival in Toronto.
 In 2013, this play was recommissioned and went on an eight-week multi-city tour of Canada.